Mastering mid-size bodies: the madness and mayhem of fitting neither standard nor plus-size clothing

 Mid-size clothing typically covers sizes 12–18 (although sizes 10–16 can also be considered mid-size too, depending on the individual).
 With the average size of a woman in the UK being size 16, the concept of mid-sizeness exists to, in theory, represent the average woman; neither super-slim nor super-curvy.
 However, the reality is that many women find themselves feeling ‘size stranded’ by brands who don’t accommodate the often-overlooked cusp sizes.

-It’s a myth to think that, whilst a standard line may well carry, say, a size 12, their clothing is made to accommodate an actual mid-size shape.
+It’s a myth to think that, whilst a standard line may well carry, say, a size 12, their clothing is made to accommodate actual mid-size bodies.
 I know this oh-too-well from the many hours spent trying to squeeze my body to no avail into backless dresses and super skinny jeans!
 Brands will simply increase the amount of fabric they use on their standard designs with no thought into accommodating the diversity of bigger bodies.

 On the other hand, many high street plus-size ranges are frumpy and unfashionable (although certainly not all – hi ASOS Curve and Plus-Size!), and in too many cases plus-size clothing designs feel like an afterthought, or a box a brand must tick to remain in consumers ‘good books’.
 They also typically start at a size 14, which leads to many mid-size women ruling them out before they even consider them.